Gulielma Lister: Life

-Lister was born in Sycamore House, 881 High Road, Leytonstone on 28 October 1860, one of seven children of Arthur and Susanna Lister.
-Born into a prominent Quaker family, being the granddaughter of J.J.
+Lister was born in Sycamore House, 881 High Road, Leytonstone (East London) on 28 October 1860, one of seven children of Susanna Tindall and Arthur Lister.
+She was born into a prominent Quaker family, being the granddaughter of J.J.
 Lister and niece of Lord Lister.
 Lister was educated at home save for one year at Bedford College for Women.
 It was this time in Bedford that gave Lister a grounding in systematic and structural botany.
 Lister's mother was a formally trained artist, which appears to have been part of Lister's home schooling.

 Lister spent her life in Leytonstone, and the family summer house in Lyme Regis, where she conducted much of her field work.
-Lister died in the house she was born on 18 May 1949, following a stroke.
+Lister died in the house where she was born on 18 May 1949, following a stroke.
 She is commemorated at grave number 07 at the Quaker Meeting House in Bush Road where her ashes were scattered.

 Botanical and mycological work

 Lister's interest in natural history was due to her father, who although a wine merchant, dedicated much of his time to the study of Mycetozoa.
 She acted as his field and laboratory assistant in his work.
-Lister helped her father in the compilation of his 1894 work Monograph of Mycetozoa, going on to revise and expand the work with two further editions in 1911 and 1925.
+Lister first helped her father in the compilation of his 1894 work A monograph of the Mycetozoa, going on to revise and expand the work with two further editions in 1911 and 1925.
 These further additions featured coloured plates of Lister's watercolour illustrations.

-Lister also began working in the collections of British Museum (NH) with her father around this time, although she never held an official appointment, and was a contemporary of Annie Lorrain Smith and Ethel Barton.
+She also began working in the collections of British Museum (Natural History), London with her father around this time.
+In 1895 her father wrote the first edition of the Guide to the British Mycetozoa exhibited in the Department of Botany, British Museum (Natural History) with her help, and after his death she revised new editions of this guide.
+She never held an official appointment at the museum.

+She was a contemporary of Annie Lorrain Smith and Ethel Barton.
 She catalogued and studied botanical collections in Kew Gardens, Natural History Museum, Paris, and the University of Strasbourg.